 We are very fortunate in Dorney to have residents who are deeply interested in, and knowledgeable about, the natural history of our beautiful parish.
 In addition, due to the creation of Dorney Lake and the Jubilee River, a number of institutions have carefully studied, and reported on, the archaeology and history of our area in recent years.

 The first publication on this subject – The Natural History of Dorney Parish - was written by Peter Tyler, a long-time resident, in 2000.
-He has recently (2018) written an update to this publication which addresses the many changes occurring in the past eighteen years together with some of the challenges to come.
+In 2018 he wrote an update to this publication which addresses the many changes occurring in the past eighteen years together with some of the challenges to come.

 The institutions that have contributed to the archaeological knowledge of our area from the Stone Age (approx. 8000 BC) to today are Eton College, the Environment Agency and Historic England.
 Their interest stemmed from the archaeological studies they supported prior to the creation of the Jubilee River and Dorney Lake.
 Two books – “Gathering the people, settling the land” and “Opening the wood, making the land” – bring together a wealth of information about those who lived in and around Dorney over the past 10,000 years!